marmelab/react-admin/docs/FilteringTutorial.md

 ![List Filters](./img/list_filter.gif)

 The default appearance for filters is an inline form displayed on top of the list.
 Users also see a dropdown button allowing to add more inputs to that form.
-This functionality relies on the `filters` prop:
+This functionality relies on the `<List filters>` prop:

 ```jsx
 import { TextInput } from 'react-admin';